Shown with optional Keypad.

-Sky & Telescope Magazine published a test report in the December 2007 issue entitled "Staying on Track".
+Sky & Telescope Magazine published a test report of the Mach1GTO with the GTOCP3 Control Box (prior version) in the December 2007 issue entitled "Staying on Track".
 Earlier that year, Dennis di Cicco, Sky & Telescope Senior Editor, had tested Televue's TV-NP127is refractor, Apogee's Alta U9000 CCD camera and the Mach1GTO together over a number of imaging sessions.
 Based on his experiences, Dennis wrote three different reviews.
 The December article focuses on the Mach1GTO (PDF is linked with permission).

 If you’re in the market for a quality, midsize German equatorial mount that’s highly suited to portable and permanent installations, you should definitely consider the Mach1 GTO.
 I can’t imagine anyone being disappointed with its performance.
 The nameplate says “Astro-Physics," and after months of using it, I know it’s good."